webdriverio/webdriverio/packages/wdio-devtools-service/README.md

 Since Firefox 86, [a subset of Chrome DevTools Protocol](https://firefox-source-docs.mozilla.org/remote/index.html) has been implemented by passing the capability `"moz:debuggerAddress": true`.

-_**Note:** this service currently only supports Chrome v63 and up, Chromium, and Firefox 86 and up (Microsoft Edge is not yet supported)!_
+**Note:** this service currently only supports Chrome v63 and up, Chromium, and Firefox 86 and up!
+Given that cloud vendors don't expose access to the Chrome DevTools Protocol this service also usually only works when running tests locally or through a [Selenium Grid](https://www.selenium.dev/documentation/grid/) v4 or higher.

 ## Installation